 Imagine your child coming home from school, unusually quiet and withdrawn.
-You might not suspect that behind their silence lies thestop cyber bullying in Singapore shadow of cyber bullying, a growing issue in Singapore schools.
+You might not suspect that behind their silence lies the shadow of cyber bullying, a growing issue in Singapore schools.
 With students increasingly connected through social media and messaging platforms, the opportunities for harassment have expanded, often unnoticed by parents and educators.
 How can you recognize the subtle signs of cyber bullying in Singapore and take steps to protect your child’s mental health and academic performance?
 By exploring effective strategies and understanding the impact, you’ll be better equipped to address this hidden epidemic.

 Defining Cyber Bullying